New Support for Liver Transplants: A Healthy Microbiome

 More recently, Elizabeth C. Verna, MD, Assistant Professor of Medicine at Columbia, received a major grant—more than half a million dollars—from the National Institute of Diabetes and Digestive and Kidney Diseases to see if keeping a healthy microbiome after liver transplant surgery may help to prevent scarring of the liver and also cut down on the need for reoperation.

 For three years, Dr. Verna has been studying the blood and stool samples of patients about to undergo a liver transplant, then following their progress after the procedures.
 What has she learned so far?
 That it’s not enough to take a single snapshot of the microbiome after surgery.
 This environment changes over time, and so patients need to be tracked long-term.
-“Eventually we will know enough to target specific microbes or metabolic pathways for therapeutic interventions that will improve liver health in both transplant and non-transplant patients.
+“Eventually we will know enough to target specific microbes or metabolic pathways for therapeutic interventions that will improve liver health in both the transplant and non-transplant patient,” says Dr. Verna.

 This innovative approach will add to CUMC’s already advanced knowledge of liver disease.